Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 9. Exit Glacier View Loop

 I absolutely LOVE Exit Glacier.
-It’s actually the only part of the Kenai Fjords National Park that’s accessible by road!
+It’s actually the only part of the Kenai Fjords National Park that’s accessible by road and an easy 2.2 mile (roundtrip) hike.
+It’s a really beautiful hike and pretty easy activity level.
 The glacier is so freaking cool to see.
-It’s easy to get as well via a 1-mile paved & gravel loop with just 85 feet of elevation gain.
-The loop trail is wide enough for wheelchairs; just note that wheelchair users may need assistance in the steeper sections or may need to avoid them.
+It’s a fairly easy hike as well.
 You truly can’t beat the Exit Glacier View Loop if you’re looking for easily-accessible glacier elopement locations!
+Don’t forget about Special Use Permits for the National Park!

 Looking for some glacier elopement inspiration?
 Head to my ultimate guide to How to Elope on a Glacier in Alaska.
 It’s full of glacier elopement tips & location ideas!